We explore how organizations can use system dynamics as the core analytical decision technology to achieve mission-critical goals.

 Lastly, spreadsheets?
 Yes, the ubiquitous, immediate satisfaction of near instantaneous results spreadsheet environment is used by millions.
 As a prototype it surpasses most other environments.
 But beware its use in production!
 We will use spreadsheet engineering practices to improve on modeling hygiene and model deployment for decision makers on the run.

-(During the Summer 2024 session from July 1st to August 18th, the Basic System Dynamics course is offered as MBA 645 Special Topics: Strategic Management Science by the Manhattan College MBA Program.
+(During the Spring 2025 session from January 13th to March 9th, the Basic System Dynamics course is offered as MBA 645 Special Topics: Strategic Management Science by the Manhattan College MBA Program.
 Please contact Dr. Marc Waldman, Program Director, at marc.waldman@manhattan.edu for more information about the program.)1

 Enjoy, and always encourage one another daily, while it is still today!